r-lib/vctrs/tests/testthat/_snaps/slice.md

       <error/vctrs_error_subscript_type>
       Error in `vec_slice()`:
       !
 Can't subset elements with `i`.
+      Caused by error:
-      x Subscript `i` must be a simple vector, not a matrix.
+      ! `i` must be a simple vector, not a matrix.

 # can't index beyond the end of a vector